 As an additional condition of doing business with Target, all our suppliers warrant that the products they supply to Target are manufactured in accordance with all applicable laws, regulations and standards – both of the United States as well as their country of origin.
 Target’s Standards expressly prohibit our suppliers from utilizing any forced or compulsory labor and accordingly, we expect our suppliers to remediate indicators when identified.
-For additional information, please review our Labor & Human Rights policies
+For additional information, review our Labor & Human Rights policies

 .
 Target will not do business with a vendor that fails to warrant compliance with all applicable laws and will discontinue doing business with a supplier who fails to live up to that promise.
 Every year since 2016, we have reiterated to our suppliers, in writing, Target’s policy and expectations regarding forced labor.
 We have also reiterated that this policy and expectation extends not only to our suppliers’ own operations and production facilities, but to their upstream material and component suppliers as well.
 Accountability

 .
 Target also makes an Integrity Hotline available to Target team members, our suppliers and the workers in our suppliers’ production facilities.
 The purpose of the Integrity Hotline is to provide a vehicle for anonymously reporting concerns dealing with potentially unfair, unlawful or unethical business practices and to maintain a system through which Target can investigate claims and address complaints.
-The system has been an effective mechanism for identifying and remediating issues raised by workers within our suppliers’ production facilities.
-When received, worker allegations are investigated by our overseas’ and global investigations’ teams.
+The system has been an effective mechanism for identifying issues raised by workers within our suppliers’ production facilities.
+When worker allegations are received they are investigated by our global investigations’ team in partnership, when needed, with independent investigation firms.
 At the conclusion of an investigation, Target takes appropriate actions in light of the findings, consistent with Target’s Standards.
 Such actions may range from Corrective Action Plans and remediation to the discontinuation of the business relationship.Target Team Member and Supplier Training

 Target administers mandatory training for team members responsible for sourcing and merchandising decisions on an array of topics, including Target’s Standards and Target’s Social Compliance program.
 We also require all team members to comply with our Business Conduct Guide,